 Every student will graduate prepared to be a lifelong learner as they enter various segments of society with an intercultural understanding of diversity.

 Teachers will utilize multiple instructional strategies to accelerate learning and are committed to highly effective instruction daily.

-“Providing all students with a world class education that creates life-long learners, while recognizing, affirming, and valuing each person’s uniqueness”
+On East 495, we encourage and empower all students with opportunities, 4 periods, 90 minutes, 5 days a week, to have a world class education that creates life-long learners, while recognizing, affirming, and valuing each person's uniqueness.

 East regularly earns top scores in district safety and cleanliness ratings.

 East leads high schools for students reporting that they feel comfortable and safe at school.

 Among high schools in CMS, East boasts one of the lowest teacher turnover rates.

 Seventy-one percent of the students in the IB program have received the prestigious IB Diploma over the past ten years.